-A comprehensive handbook to the planets, stars and constellations visible from the northern hemisphere.
-6 pages for each month covering January–December 2021.
+From the Number One Astronomy publisher, the bestselling stargazing handbook to the planets, stars and constellations visible from the northern hemisphere.
+6 pages for each month covering January–December 2022.

-This practical guide is both an easy introduction to astronomy and a useful reference for seasoned stargazers.
-Now includes a section on comets and a map of the moon.
+This practical guidebook is an easy introduction to astronomy and a useful reference for seasoned stargazers.

 Designed for Britain and Ireland but usable anywhere in the world between 40°N and 60°N, covering most of Europe, southern Canada and the northern United States.